Explained: Why Cristiano Ronaldo is called CR7

 The CR7 Brand

 Ronaldo has launched a fragrance range called 'CR7 Cristiano Ronaldo' and he has also branched out into fashion, opening clothes boutiques.
-The CR7 underwear range has been particularly popular and there area also eyewear and footwear lines.
+The CR7 underwear range has been particularly popular.

 In 2013, a museum was opened in his hometown of Funchal in Madeira and it is called Museu CR7.